-In May 2023, the Office of Connected Care, VA Remote Patient Monitoring – Home Telehealth program received the 2023 FORUM Health IT Innovation Award, which honors programs that drive innovation and results in the federal health technology and consulting community.
-Indeed, the program is growing and driving compelling results, such as reducing hospital admissions and bed stays for our nation’s veterans.
+In May 2023, the U.S. Department of Veterans Affairs Remote Patient Monitoring (RPM) program received the 2023 FORUM Health IT Innovation Award, recognizing its role in driving innovation and results in the federal health technology and consulting community.
+The program combines a VA remote patient monitoring program and telehealth technology to monitor patients remotely.
+It has significant reduced hospital admissions and the number of days veterans spend there.

-This article explores the VA’s connected care initiatives, how they leverage remote health technologies, and real-world examples of the program’s life-saving impact.
+This article explores the impact of the VA’s connected care initiatives, how they leverage remote health technologies and real-world examples of the program’s life-saving impact.

 About VA Remote Patient Monitoring and Telehealth